lhenig/MIMT-Mobile/README.md

 ## Usage
 To start the app:
+> cd into client, run "ng serve -o" in the command line
+>
---cd into client, run "ng serve -o" in the command line --alternatively, run "ng serve" in the command line and visit URL 'http://localhost:4200/' --cd into server, run "./mvnw spring-boot:run"
+>> alternatively, run "ng serve" in the command line and visit URL 'http://localhost:4200/'

+> cd into server, run "./mvnw spring-boot:run"
+>
---this must be run in a java environment.
+>> this must be run in a java environment.

---MySQL workbench
+> MySQL workbench can be used to view table